 The Lobster – 2 stars

 I want to applaud and encourage ambitious filmmaking, and this picture is certainly an example of that.
-A man (Colin Farrell) whose wife leaves checks himself innto a facility resembling a hotel, where he is given 45 days to find a new life mate amongst its inhabitants.
+A man (Colin Farrell) whose wife leaves him checks himself into a facility resembling a hotel, where he is given 45 days to find a new life mate amongst its other inhabitants.
 If he fails to do so, he will be transformed into the animal of his choice.
 Hence, the title.

 But don’t listen to me.
 My tastes for this sort of thing are vanilla to an almost disabling degree, the critics adored it, and it cleaned up at Cannes.